 In Ohio prohibitionist Senator Rob Portman (R) is retiring while Congressman Tim Ryan (D), who represents Youngstown, seeks to replace him.
 Ryan co-sponsored a federal cannabis legalization bill in the House in the past.

-Strekal is eager to grow the influence of BOWL PAC and has signed up thousands of people from whom he wants to solicit suggestions on which states to focus on, along with money to build a war chest to influence the elections.
+Strekal is eager to grow the influence of BOWL PAC.
+He has signed up thousands of people from whom he wants to solicit suggestions on which states to focus on, along with money to build a war chest to influence the elections.

-BOWL PAC was co-founded by veteran digital strategist Craig Johnson, Co-founder of Unfiltered.Media, which advises a variety of campaigns and organizations.
+BOWL PAC was co-founded by veteran digital strategist Craig Johnson, Co-founder of Unfiltered.Media.
+They advise a variety of campaigns and organizations.

 Along with launching BOWL PAC, Strekal is also a partner at Useful Strategies and Unfiltered.Media.